If blackheads keep showing up on your face, it’s time to learn how to banish those unsightly blemishes.

 How to Do:

-- Allow the cloth to stay on your face for 5-10 minutes, or until the cloth cools.
+- Allow the cloth to stay on your face for 5-10 minutes, or until the cloth cools down.
 After removing the warm cloth, dry skin gently and apply a homemade chemical peel mask, leaving it on for the specified amount of time on the peel.

 - Follow the directions, but in general, leave the peel on for no longer than 15 minutes.
 The peel should not burn or irritate your skin – if it does, find a new one.